Neela Malargal

 Neela Malargal is a 1979 Indian Tamil-language film, directed by Krishnan–Panju.
 The film stars Kamal Haasan, Sridevi and Major Sundarrajan.
 It is a remake of the Hindi film Anuraag (1972).
-The film was released on 19 October 1979.
+The film was released on 19 October 1979, and became a success.

 Production

-The film marked the acting debut of child actor Haja Sheriff in Tamil cinema after previously acting in Malayalam films.
+Neela Malargal was the first Tamil film Haja Sheriff signed after previously acting in Malayalam films.
+Malashri, a then-child actress, played a boy.

 Soundtrack

 The music was composed by M. S. Viswanathan.
-All songs are written by Kannadasan.
+All songs were written by Kannadasan.
 The song "Pesum Manimottu Rojakkal" is based on the Mary Poppins song "Chim Chim Cher-ee".